TPO Roof Repair, Install & Replacement Services

 - Mechanical attachment: We can also attach the TPO panels to your roof mechanically using special screws.
 With mechanically attached TPO roofing systems, the screws go through the top layer of TPO and penetrate directly into the underlying roof substrate.
 This installation method can be tricky as the screws can damage the integrity of the underlying substrate if put in too tightly.
 That’s why working with an experienced roofing contractor is vital.

 - Ballast: The third installation option is ballasting.
 First, we’ll put the panels over the substrate and seal around the perimeter.
 Then we place ballasts, usually stones or concrete pavers, on top of the panels to hold them in place.

-Depending on the size of the roof and the weather, TPO roofing installation usually takes our team anywhere between 1-5 days.
+Depending on the size of the roof and the weather, TPO roofing installation usually takes our flat roofing contractors anywhere between 1-5 days.
 It is typically faster to install single-ply roofing than rolled roofing panels.
 Single-ply roofing also has fewer seams than asphalt, so there is less risk of leaks and loose panels.

 If you’re not sure what installation method you prefer, we’re happy to come complete an assessment and provide you with all the information you need to make an informed decision.
 Customer satisfaction is our top priority.

 Most TPO manufacturers offer a 10- to 25-year warranty on their products, but the average TPO roof will typically last between 22 to 30 years before roof replacement is necessary.
 With proper maintenance and care, a TPO roof can last even longer—some up to 50 years.